 I will update you more as I progress. 🙂

 Well unfortunately my IVF was unsuccessful, while my 1 embryo did implant, it was not viable and I miscarried at 5 weeks, about 2.5 weeks after my FET.
-Not sure if it was the egg quality, since my eggs were forced to mature via meds, or if it was a sperm / ICSI issue.
+Not sure if it was the egg quality, since my eggs were forced to mature via meds, or if it was a male factor.

 IVM, In-Vitro Maturation